krovinskii/odin-tictactoe/README.md

 # odin-tictactoe
-A functional tic-tac-toe game playable in the browder
+A functional tic-tac-toe game playable in the browser